junxit/us-congress-bills-113/bill.md

 > ## § 607.
 Effect on other Federal authority
 >
-> Nothing in this title supersedes or limits the authority of any agency to carry out its responsibilities and missions under other laws.
+> - **(a)** *Authority preserved* Nothing in this title supersedes or limits the authority of any agency to carry out its responsibilities and missions under other laws.
+> - **(b)** *Regulatory authority* Nothing in this title may be construed as establishing new regulatory authority for any agency.

 ## § 10.
 Definitions; Conforming amendment